Net Working Capital (NWC): Formula, Components, and Types Explained

 A company can employ a variety of effective strategies to optimise and improve its working capital:

-• Control costs: By carefully analysing and minimising fixed costs, the company can allocate more funds towards their working capital.
+• Control Costs: By carefully analysing and minimising fixed costs, the company can allocate more funds towards its working capital.

-• Continuously monitor: By regularly assessing cash flow and forecasting, the company can effectively manage their working capital for sustained growth.
+• Continuously Monitor: By regularly assessing cash flow and forecasting, the company can effectively manage its working capital for sustained growth.

 Conclusion